The tailings ponds required at mines are large and impact the landscape. Existing tailings ponds cover 176 km2

 The small amount of residual oil that floats to the surface of the pond poses a risk

 The industry continues to develop better technologies and approaches to tailings management in order to reduce the environmental impact.
+New technologies are accelerating the timing of consolidation.

 Oil sands operators are investing more than $1 billion in tailings-reduction technology.
 Several technologies have been implemented and more are being tested to reduce the volume of fine tailings and speed their rate of solidification.